druce/deep-research-machine/README.md

 ./research.py SYMBOL [--dag dags/sra.yaml] [--date YYYYMMDD] [--clean]
 ```

-The orchestrator validates the DAG, initializes the database, then executes waves of tasks in dependency order with parallel dispatch.
-Auto-skips failures and continues.

 ### Resume a failed run

 ```bash
 ./research.py SYMBOL --resume [--retry-failed]
 ```

-`--resume` picks up where a previous run left off — tasks stuck in `running` (from a crash) are reset to `pending`, and completed tasks are skipped.
+`--resume` picks up where a previous run left off — tasks stuck in `running` are reset to `pending`, completed tasks are skipped.
 Add `--retry-failed` to also retry tasks that previously failed.

 ### Run a single task